 TaiChi practices help reconnect the inner self to the outer world through mindful motion.
 The slow motions and held poses of TaiChi increase awareness of the body in its surroundings while improving strength and agility.

 Relaxation & Alcoholism Therapy

-This therapy places an emphasis on learning how to focus the mind and to relax the body.
+This therapy emphasizes learning how to focus the mind and relax the body.
 It helps residents learn how to relieve stress and greatly improve sleep quality, providing a means to access the rest and rejuvenation needed for alcohol addiction recovery.